 Dry eye symptoms can be mild to debilitating, and very frustrating.
 If you are suffering from dry eye syndrome our doctors at Excellent Vision have the solution for you.
 Dry eye syndrome is a chronic condition and the management of it is an ongoing process, but our dry eye treatments make management much easier.
 If you are suffering from dry eye syndrome call our office today!

 If you experience any of the symptoms below, you may have the condition known as Dry Eye.
-If the causes and symptoms apply to you please contact our doctors for an evaluation and treatment.
+Please read the above information and see our doctors for an evaluation and treatment.

 The human eye is lubricated by two kinds of tears produced by glands in the upper and lower eyelid.

 •Constant Tears are continuously formed to lubricate the eye and contain natural antibiotics to help fight infections.